Website Manager

 • Good running shoes are strongly recommended for all, along with running spikes for high schoolers.
 Local running stores frequently offer discounts for athletes on track teams if you ask.

-• Athletes registering for Triathlon (MS) and Pentathlon (HS) will be expected to pay for the entry fee to these events (anticipated to be $25).
+• Athletes registering for Triathlon (MS) and Pentathlon (HS) at Nationals will be expected to pay for the entry fee to these events (anticipated to be $25).

 Are there any discounts for siblings?